An Introduction to K-Means Clustering

 Here, the points in the red cluster are spread out, whereas the points in the remaining clusters are closely packed together.
 Now, if we apply k-means on these points, we will get clusters like this:

-We can see that the compact points have been assigned to a single cluster.
-Whereas the points that are spread loosely but were in the same cluster have been assigned to different clusters.
+We observe that tightly packed points are grouped into one cluster, while loosely spread points, previously in the same cluster, are now assigned to different clusters.
 Not ideal, so what can we do about this?

 Solutions